TheImpressiveDonut/Incentivization-Collab-Linear/README.md

-# Incentivization for collaborative training with linear estimator
+# Incentivization for Collaborative Training with Linear Estimator